Cozy Peach Kitchen

 • Heat a 6 quart Dutch oven or stock pot over medium-high heat.
 Once hot, drizzle in 1 tablespoon olive oil.

 • Add the garlic, zucchini, basil and oregano.
-Cook until fragrant, about 1 minute.
+Cook until the garlic is fragrant, about 2-3 minutes.

 • Add the red wine, tomato sauce, crushed tomatoes, vegetable broth and water.
 Stir to combine.
 Bring the mixture to a boil on high heat.

-• Once boiling, add the tortellini and parsley.
-Reduce the heat to low and simmer until the tortellini is tender, about 10 minutes (time will vary based on type of tortellini being used).
+• Once boiling, stir in the tortellini.
+Reduce the heat to low and simmer until the tortellini is tender, about 5 minutes (time will vary based on type of tortellini being used).

-• When the tortellini is tender, stir in the fresh spinach.
+• When the tortellini is tender, stir in the parsley and fresh spinach.
+Optionally, stir in ½ cup of heavy cream for a richer soup.
 Enjoy served with freshly grated parmesan and additional fresh parsley.
-This soup tastes even better the next day!
+Enjoy!

 Video